Andranik: Zangezur

-As the Turkish forces moved towards Nakhichevan, Andranik with his Armenian Special Striking Division moved to the mountainous region of Zangezur to set up a defense.
-By mid-1918, the relations between the Armenians and Azerbaijanis in Zangezur had deteriorated.
-Andranik arrived in Zangezur at a critical moment with around 30,000 refugees and an estimated force of between 3,000 and 5,000 men.
-He established effective control of the region by September.
-The role of Zangezur was crucial because it was a connection point between Turkey and Azerbaijan.
-Under Andranik, the region became one of the last centers of Armenian resistance after the Treaty of Batum.
+As Ottoman forces advanced toward Nakhichevan, Andranik and his Special Striking Division transitioned to the rugged, mountainous terrain of Zangezur to establish a strategic defense.
+By mid-1918, the socio-political situation in the region had reached a nadir as relations between the Armenian and Azerbaijani populations collapsed.
+Andranik arrived at this critical juncture accompanied by an estimated 30,000 refugees and a disciplined force of 3,000 to 5,000 men; by September, he had established effective administrative and military control over the district.
+Zangezur's geographical position was of paramount importance, serving as the essential land bridge between Turkey and Azerbaijan.
+Under Andranik's leadership, the region became one of the final redoubts of Armenian resistance following the perceived capitulation of the Treaty of Batum.